YohanF1245/pigeon-devis-2-back/doc/business-rules.md

 - B.R.
 3: User email must not be already used
 - B.R.
 4: A user must input a valid password to create an account
 - B.R.
 5: Account must be verified by mail confirmation
 - B.R.
-6: User can't request a password reset link
+6: User can request a password reset link

 ## Role management
 - B.R.
 7: A user must have exactly one role